usableprivacy/updns/README.md

 ![intra blocked queries][04_blocked]
 ### General recommendations
 Our adfree DoH server works best with mobile apps.
-DNS-based blocking is very course grained.
+DNS-based blocking is very coarse-grained.
 We therefore recommend you use decent browsers with blocking extensions and use our Apps primarily to **counter mobile app tracking**.
 You can exclude e.g. your mobile browser from Intra.